 Jamaican vegetarian dishes

-Jamaica possesses a large contingent of Rastafarians, who are known for eating no pork and not much salt, or in some cases being vegetarians.
+Jamaica possesses a large contingent of Rastafarians, who are sometimes known for eating no pork and not much salt, or in some cases being vegetarians.
 Rastafarian culture is quite influential, and many other people are vegetarians too.
 Therefore, there is a rich assortment of Jamaican vegetable dishes.
 One option is to create a vegetarian Jamaican patty, which is made from pastry, mixed vegetables, soy, and cheese, and is spiced with turmeric and served with coco bread.
 In this way, it resembles a vegetarian burger.
 A second option for Rastafarian people and vegetarians is the Ital Stew – a spiced bean and vegetable stew, made with little salt.
 Another cross-cultural option is pumpkin soup, which is not uniquely Jamaican, but commonly available there.

 An alcoholic beverage long associated with Jamaica, popular at least since the days of ship trading and seafaring, is Jamaican rum.
 It is used in many cocktails, such as the mojito with its spearmint and sugar, or the pina colada, with its crushed ice, coconut milk, and pineapple juice.
 Two more possibilities are carrot juice spiced with nutmeg and vanilla or mango juice served by itself.